-Our Biotechnology program consists of research & teaching faculty with PhD and/or MD degrees performing nationally-recognized/funded biomedical research in competitive and relevant fields.
-All use various biotechnology techniques in their labs and are eager to teach, guide, challenge and encourage you throughout your studies.
-Take advantage of all we have to offer, right here on our beautiful campus.
+Our faculty are well-versed in state-of-the-art biomedical research techniques and perform nationally-recognized & funded research daily in competitive and highly-relevant fields.
+They are eager to teach you, guide you, and challenge you throughout your studies.
+Take advantage of all we have to offer, right here on our beautiful campus in North Tyler.

-I invite you to come and be a part of this exciting new program, to challenge your potential and to achieve your career goals!
+I invite you to come and be a part of our team!
+Challenge your potential and get started now on your path to the future!